Petrodvorets Watch Factory: Brands

-From Soviet time
+From Soviet times

 Raketa - luxury brand, fully manufactured in-house.
-The factory's high end production, Raketa was created in 1961 in honor of Yuri Gagarin's flight to space.
-One of the rare watch brands in the world producing its movements in-house from A to Z, Raketa is famous for its watches made for cosmonauts, polar expeditions, pilots and military.
+The factory's high end production facility, Raketa was created in 1961 in honor of Yuri Gagarin's flight to space (Raketa is the Russian word for rocket).
+Raketa is one of the rare watch brands in the world that produces its movements in-house from start to finish.
+The brand is famous for its watches made for cosmonauts, polar expeditions, pilots and military.

-Pobeda - affordable, loaded with history.
-Founded by Stalin himself in 1945, Pobeda is probably Russia's most popular brand for the last 100 years.
-First watch to have been in space in 1961, Pobeda has always been a popular and affordable Russian brand.
+Pobeda - watches known for their affordability and reliability.
+Founded from an order from Stalin in 1945, Pobeda is probably Russia's most renowned brand for the last 100 years.
+As the first watch to have been in space in 1961, Pobeda has always been a popular and affordable Russian brand.

 From Tsarist times

 Talberg is a watch brand owned by the factory since before the Revolution.

 Imperial Lapidary Work of Peterhof.
 This is how the factory was named before 1917.
-As a brand it belongs to the Petrodvorets Watch Factory and from time to time you hear of a multi-million piece sold in auctions in London under that name.